June 25, 2010

-The International Whaling Commission today buckled under pressure from Denmark when it narrowly approved a proposal for Greenland to hunt 9 humpback each year the next three years, supposedly for subsistence use.
-WSPA strongly condemns the move.
+Agadir, Morocco -- The International Whaling Commission today buckled under pressure from Denmark when it narrowly approved a proposal for Greenland to hunt 9 humpback whales each year for the next three years, supposedly for subsistence use.
+The World Society for the Protection of Animals strongly condemns the move.

 Marine Mammal Programs Manager, Joanna Toole, said: “We are extremely disappointed that some members of the IWC have buckled under relentless pressure from Denmark.
 The EU's support is shameful - they've signed a death warrant for 27 humpbacks.
 What is the point of protecting whales in EU waters and then voting for them to be harpooned just a few hundred miles further north?”